IDEA-Research/detrex/docs/source/tutorials/Model_Zoo.md

 ## COCO Object Detection Baselines
 Here we provides our pretrained baselines with **detrex**.
 And more pretrained weights will be released in the future version.
-We also provide our converted pretrained for the users which will be marked as `(converted)`.
+We also provide our converted pretrained weights for the users which will be marked as `(converted)`.

 ### DETR
 <table class="docutils"><tbody>